 Running costs and reliability

 No BMW Z4 will be cheap to run.
 Nor should it break the bank.
-If you go for a 4-cylinder engine you can expect it to do an average economy figure of around 41mpg, while the 6-cylinder engines are more likely to be around the 32mpg mark.
+If you go for a four-cylinder engine you can expect it to do an average economy figure of around 41mpg, while the six-cylinder engines are more likely to be around the 32mpg mark.
 Obviously, these figures will plummet when you enjoy the available performance.